tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/站点加速/缓存配置/查询字符串_intl_en.md

 >- They have the same parameter values in different letter cases, such as `?sign=A` and `?sign=a`.
 If you want to identify them as the same query string, you can enable the [case ignoring](https://intl.cloud.tencent.com/document/product/1145/46181) feature.
  - Ignore all: The entire query string will be ignored.
  - Retain specified parameters: Only specified parameters in the query string will be retained.
-    - You can specify only parameter names and separate them with semicolons, such as `param1;param2`.
+    - You can specify only parameter names and separate them with semicolons, such as `sign;time`.
     - You can enter up to ten parameters.
  - Ignore specified parameters: Only specified parameters in the query string will be ignored.
-    - You can specify only parameter names and separate them with semicolons, such as `param1;param2`.
+    - You can specify only parameter names and separate them with semicolons, such as `sign;time`.
     - You can enter up to ten parameters.

 ## Notes